 What is Jambalaya?

-Jambalaya is a popular Louisiana-origin dish of Spanish, West African and French influence, consisting mainly of meat (usually smoked sausage), seafood (usually shrimp), and vegetables mixed with rice.
+Jambalaya is a popular Louisiana-origin dish of Spanish, West African, and French influence, consisting of meat (usually smoked sausage), seafood (usually shrimp), and vegetables mixed with rice and seasoned with a cajun spice blend.

 If you hate seafood, include chicken and sausage but leave out the shrimp.